xlynkz/xlynkz.github.io/README.md

 In total, Revenues during the 2nd year are projected to be $20,032,715

-See attached for sales model.
-6.3	- Cash Flow Forecast

-Assumptions:

-- No Tax or Accounting fees
-- $200,000 seed invest
-See attached for cash flow model.

 # Appendix
-7.1 - Technology
+##7.1 - Technology

-The following software products and web services to build Fastur:
-Pattern
-Fastur leverages pattern for natural language processing and machine learning.
+- Pattern: Fastur leverages pattern for natural language processing and machine learning.
-GSS
-Fastur uses grid style sheets to create clean, modern layouts.
-Cherry Music
-Cherry music is a music streaming server that is designed to handle large music libraries.
+- Cherry Music: music streaming server that is designed to handle large music libraries.
-Docker
-Docker is an open-source project that creates lightweight, self-sufficient containers which will be used to deploy application instances.
-Stripe
+- Docker: open-source, lightweight, self-sufficient containers for app instances.
-Stripe is a web payments service built for developers.
-Stripe charges 2.9% + 30cents per charge.
+- Stripe: web payments service built for developers.
-Amazon Web Services
-Scalable cloud hosting.
+- Amazon Web ServicesScalable cloud hosting.
-Twitter Bootstrap
-Bootstrap is a front-end web development framework.
+- Twitter Bootstrap: Bootstrap is a front-end web development framework.
-SimpleReach
-Builds a score that rates the marketing potential for content.
+- SimpleReach: Builds a score that rates the marketing potential for content.
-Wolfram Alpha
-Computational Knowledge.
+- Wolfram Alpha: Computational Knowledge.
-Mail Pile
-Modern Email with security.
-Local and cloud.
-OpenStreetMap
+- Mandrill: Transactional email
-Openly licensed map of the world.
+- OpenStreetMap: Openly licensed map of the world.
-Mediathread
-Allows any media to be annotated with descriptions.

-7.2 - Use Cases
+##7.2 - Use Cases

 The average user will experience Fastur in the following routine:
-1. Individual visits fastur purchases subscription and logs into account.
+1. Individual visits wetake.care and says what they want.
-2. Individual uses dashboard to configure site settings.
-3. Individual visits marketplace to purchase a theme and extension.
-4. Individual registers domain name and publishes website.
+2. Individual gets what they want.

 The average developer will experience Fastur in the following routine:
-1. Developer creates, confirms and logs into account.
+1. Developer logs into github account via fastur.ca.
-2. Developer is provided with credentials and documentation with best practice.
+2. Developer is provided with best practices documentation.
-3. Developer builds extension and uploads files to their profile.
+3. Developer adds value.
-4. Developer prices their work and it is listed for sale in the Marketplace
+4. Developer is compensated for work completed/used.

-Distinct use scenarios:
+##Distinct use scenarios:

-Intelligent Business News
-A news service which compiles and builds productive articles.
-Fundraising
+- Intelligent, living articles.
-Organizations use Fastur to build online communities, raise money and facilitate direct purchases.
+- Organizations use Fastur to raise money and facilitate direct purchases.
-Launch Pages
-Startups use Fastur to build intelligent launch pages, accept and manage pre-orders.
+- Startups use Fastur to build intelligent launch pages, accept and manage pre-orders.
-Internet of Things | M2M
-Fastur lets connected-hardware companies deliver and present real-time sensor information.
-Fastur acts as a central point of analysis for transmissions by remote machines.
+- Internet of Things | M2M central point of analysis for by/between remote machines.
-Web designers
-Designers use Fastur to build traditional websites for their clients.
+- Web Designers use Fastur to build traditional websites for their clients.
-Universities
-Schools use Fastur to teach lean development.
+- Schools use Fastur to teach lean development.
-Data Companies
-Data companies use Fastur to host and monetize information.
+- Data companies use Fastur to host and monetize information.
-Marketplaces
-Shop owners use Fastur to build intelligent API driven commerce communities.
+- Shop owners use Fastur to build intelligent API driven commerce communities.
-Music Map
-People use Fastur to listen to music visually and socially.
+- People use Fastur to listen to music visually and socially.
-Money
-People use #person $amount to communicate monetary data.
+- MoneyPeople use #person $amount to communicate monetary data.